 The witch/medium of Endor

+What does Saul do?
 Driven to desperation, Saul reverts to the old ways.
 He asks his servants to find him a medium, someone who can speak with the dead.
 He longs to hear Samuel’s wisdom once more.

-The journey is difficult and dangerous: that he makes it at all is a sign of his desperation.
+The journey is difficult and dangerous but he takes the risk.
 When he meets the woman he immediately asks her to consult a spirit.
 There is no time to be lost, since the Philistines will probably attack at dawn.

 But Saul insists, guaranteeing her safety.
 So the woman, the ‘witch’ of Endor, consents.
-She summons Samuel from the grave – or from Sheol, the Israelite land of the dead.
+She summons the spirit of Samuel from the grave – or from Sheol, the Israelite land of the dead.

-The witch of Endor summons Samuel
+The ghost of Samuel appears

 Samuel appears – to the woman, but not to the people beside her.
 Only she can see him or speak with him.

 Through the woman, Saul begs Samuel for help.
 He tells Samuel of the Philistine threat, and worse, of God’s silence.
-What is he to do?

 The woman comforts Saul